react-navigation/react-navigation.github.io/versioned_docs/version-8.x/screen.md

 ### ID

-A screen can have an ID to identify it uniquely.
-This is useful when you want to ensure that the screen with the same ID doesn't appear multiple times in the stack.
+A screen can have an ID to identify it.
+The ID is used differently based on the navigator type.

+- In a stack navigator, the ID is treated similarly to the name.
+- In a tab or drawer navigator, the screen will remount if the ID changes.

 This can be done by specifying the `getId` callback.
 It receives an object with the route params: